 - confectioners sugar for dusting

-- sour cream and apple sauce for serving on top
+- sour cream and apple sauce or maple syrup for serving on top

 - Peel and core apples.
 Process in food processor with grating blade, grate by hand with box grater or make thin spirals with a spiralizer.

-- In large mixing bowl, beats eggs and add all purpose flour, arrowroot flour, sugar and cinnamon.
+- In large mixing bowl, beat eggs* and add all purpose flour, arrowroot flour, sugar and cinnamon.
 Add more arrowroot flour if mixture seems too wet.
 Stir in grated apples.

 - Form 3” patties with your hands, squeezing out extra moisture.